-Ricardo Sanabria brings a variety of experiences and skills to his work as ECDHD’s Minority Health Coordinator.
-Over the past three years Ricardo’s work in public health has had two primary areas of focus: understanding and removing the barriers that impede minorities and low-income populations from accessing healthcare and educating healthcare staff on the impact that social determinates has on patients.
+Over the past three years Ricardo’s work in public health has had two primary areas of focus: understanding and removing the barriers that keep minorities and low-income populations from accessing healthcare and educating healthcare staff on the impact that social determinates have on patients.

 In order to address these two focus areas, Ricardo has: